gdos/TerminalApps/README.md

 Next, edit the script "cmp.sh" so that the path to gnatmake is temporarily prepended to the PATH environment variable.
 This script streamlines the build process by allowing auxilliary libraries and files to be neatly hidden in subdirectories.
 And make sure it is executable.

-Then type:

-* cmp.sh seven
-* cmp.sh a2z
-* cmp.sh rush
-* cmp.sh bslid

-to create a command-line executables for your system.
+Then type "cmp.sh game", where game is in the set {seven, a2z, rush, bslid, sokoban} to create a command-line executables for your system.

 ===============================================================
 ## Running:
-Your terminal must accept the "clear" command, and must be at least 48 chars by 14 lines.
-Simply type "seven", "a2z", "rush", or "bslid" to begin.
+Your terminal must accept the "clear" command, and must be 50 chars wide by 20 lines.
+Simply type the executable name to begin.

 ===============================================================